 What causes this plus or minus range?

 The dominant reason for this range is the number and scope of temperature observations reported during the period (the month, season or year in question).
 The global temperature value is a composite of many thousands of temperatures recorded around the world.
 If there are many areas with missing or few temperature observations can increase the uncertainty associated with the global temperature anomaly calculation.
-Click here for more information on how NCDC compiles its monthly observations.
+Click here for more information on how NCEI compiles its monthly observations.

 Which is more likely, plus or minus?